mdschuster/chickenrun/README.md

 ***Starter Code***
 `index.html:` Main webpage that will render the game.
 `sketch.js:` Primary JavaScript file that contains the game logic.
-`chicken.js:` Chicken class that contains parameter and methods for the player character.
+`chicken.js:` Chicken class that contains parameters and methods for the player character.
-`egg.js:` Egg class that contains all the parameter and methods for the game obstacle.
+`egg.js:` Egg class that contains all the parameters and methods for the game obstacle.
 `graphics/*:` Two chicken sprites and an egg sprite for the game.

 ***Completed Code***